The Return of Godzilla: Special effects

 Suit construction took two months, and consisted of separately casting body-part molds with urethane on a pre-built, life-size statue of the final design.
 Yasumaru personally took charge of all phases of suit-building, unlike in previous productions wherein the different stages of suit-production were handled by different craftsmen.
 The final suit was constructed to accommodate stuntman Hiroshi Yamawaki, but he declined suddenly, and was replaced by veteran suit actor Kenpachiro Satsuma, who had portrayed Hedorah and Gigan in the Showa Era.
 Because the 110 kg suit wasn't built to his measurements, Satsuma had difficulty performing, being able to last only ten minutes within it, and losing 12 pounds during filming.
 Hoping to avoid having Godzilla move in an overly human fashion, Nakano instructed Satsuma to base his actions on Noh, a traditional Japanese dance.

 Taking inspiration from the publicity surrounding the 40-foot tall King Kong model from Dino De Laurentiis's 1976 film of the same name, Toho spent a reported ¥52,146 (approximately $475.00) on a 16-foot high robotic Godzilla (dubbed "Cybot") for use in close-up shots of the creature's head.
-The Cybot consisted of a hydraulically-powered mechanical endoskeleton covered in urethane skin containing 3,000 computer operated parts which permitted it to tilt its head, and move its lips and arms.
+The Cybot consisted of a hydraulically powered mechanical endoskeleton covered in urethane skin containing 3,000 computer operated parts which permitted it to tilt its head, and move its lips and arms.
 Unlike previous Godzilla suits, whose lower jaws consisted of wire-operated flaps, the Cybot's jaws were hinged like those of an actual animal, and slid back as they opened.
 A life-size, crane operated foot was also built for close-up shots of city destruction scenes.
 Part of the film was shot on location on Izu Ōshima, where the climax of the story takes place.

 Release

 Theatrical

-The Return of Godzilla was released on December 15, 1984 in Japan where it was distributed by Toho.
+The Return of Godzilla was released on December 15, 1984, in Japan where it was distributed by Toho.
 The film sold 3.2 million tickets in Japan, earning ¥1.7 billion in rentals at the Japanese box office.
 The film grossed a total of $14,000,000 at the box office.

-Reception

-Despite its American re-edit receiving negative reviews, the original Japanese cut of the film has been much more well-received, with critics and fans praising the film's score, practical effects, and its darker tone.
-In 1985, the film won the Japan Academy Award for Special Effects.